Implementation

 associatedApplicationIdentifiers

-Correct configuration of associatedApplicationIdentifiers allows the respective app to see, access and activate your payment passes. [[PKPassLibrary new] passes], [[PKPassLibrary new] remotePaymentPasses] / [[PKPassLibrary new] remoteSecureElementPasses] and [passLibrary canAddPaymentPassWithPrimaryAccountIdentifier:] / [passLibrary canAddSecureElementPassWithPrimaryAccountIdentifier:] will ONLY return passes if App ID (TeamID.BundleID) is specified in associatedApplicationIdentifiers on token service provider side.
+Properly configuring associatedApplicationIdentifiers allows your app to see, access, and activate payment passes.
+The methods [[PKPassLibrary new] passes], [[PKPassLibrary new] remotePaymentPasses] / [[PKPassLibrary new] remoteSecureElementPasses] and [passLibrary canAddPaymentPassWithPrimaryAccountIdentifier:] / [passLibrary canAddSecureElementPassWithPrimaryAccountIdentifier:] will ONLY return passes if your App ID (TeamID.BundleID) is listed in associatedApplicationIdentifiers on the token service provider side.

-App ID is constructed by combining the Team ID with the App bundle ID, for example, A1B2C3D4E5.com.thebank.mobileapp.
+Construct your App ID by combining your Team ID with your App bundle ID, for example: A1B2C3D4E5.com.thebank.mobileapp.

-TeamID is the Apple Developer team which is used to distribute your app via App Store.
-BundleID is the ID of your app.
+TeamID is your Apple Developer team used to distribute your app through the App Store.
+BundleID is your app's identifier.

 • MeaPushProvisioning.canAddPaymentPass(withPrimaryAccountNumberSuffix:) (before iOS 13.4)